ayumi-cloud/oc-security-module/README.md

 - Real-time Server Security Protection.
 - Real-time Frontend Firewall (with full dashboards to view all the data).
 - Real-time Backend Firewall (with full dashboards to view all the data).
-- Firewall Analytics (displays all the incoming data from the frontend firewall).
+- Firewall Analytics (displays all the incoming/outgoing traffic data through the firewall).
 - Firewall Custom API's (for full details see: [Summer CMS Firewall API](https://github.com/summer-cms/sc-security-module/tree/master/docs/api) section).
 - File Watcher (notifies the webmaster for file changes).
 - Junk file/folder Scanner (scans the Summer CMS for any junk files or folders (e.g. `.github` folder in a `vendor` folder and allows the user to delete them).